marghareth/atheleia/README.md

 ## 🎯 Project Overview

-This project was developed as part of the tryout task for Tidal Solutions (2026).
+This project was developed as part of the internship tryout task for Tidal Solutions (2026).
 The objective was to create a marketing landing page integrated with an n8n automation workflow that processes form submissions and generates AI-powered automated responses.

 **Project Concept:** Digital Marketing Agency Landing Page